glouw/rr/README.md

 Roman II is comprised of a recursive descent compiler, a virtual machine, and a garbage collector.

-Roman II strives to be dependency free.
+Roman II is dependency free.

 Roman II strives to be written in 5000 lines or less in one file titled `roman2.c` with the GNU11 dialect of C.